elastos/Elastos/ELA.CR.ClaimDPosNode/docs/config.json.md

-    "MultiCoreNum": 4,      //Max number of CPU cores to mine ELA "MaxTransactionInBlock": 10000, //Max transaction number in each block "MaxBlockSize": 8000000,        //Max size of a block "ConsensusType": "pow",         //
+    "MultiCoreNum": 4,      //Max number of CPU cores to mine ELA "MaxTransactionInBlock": 10000, //Max transaction number in each block "MaxBlockSize": 8000000,        //Max size of a block "PowConfiguration": {           //
-    "PowConfiguration": {           //
       "PayToAddr": "",              //Pay bonus to this address.
 Cannot be empty if AutoMining set to "true".
-      "MiningServerIP": "127.0.0.1",  //Miner server address for mining pool usage.
-By detault set to the current node.
-No need to change without mining pool.
-      "MiningServerPort": 5555,     //Not in use so far "MiningSelfPort": 10339,      //
-      "TestNet": true,              //No in use so far "AutoMining": false,          //Start mining automatically? true or false "MinerInfo": "ELA",           //No need to change.
+      "AutoMining": false,          //Start mining automatically? true or false "MinerInfo": "ELA",           //No need to change.
       "MinTxFee": 100,              //Minimal mining fee